revolist/revogrid-docs/blog/best-js-scheduler-in-2026.md

 RevoGrid approaches this from the grid side first.

 The scheduler/Gantt layer sits on top of a reactive Web Component grid engine with virtual scrolling, pinned regions, custom cells, editing, keyboard navigation, and framework-independent usage.
-You can see the product surface on the [RevoGrid Scheduler page](/scheduler/) or compare it with the [RevoGrid Gantt page](/gantt/) when your use case is more project-plan oriented.
+You can see the product surface on the [RevoGrid JavaScript Scheduler page](/jsscheduler/) or compare it with the [RevoGrid Gantt page](/gantt/) when your use case is more project-plan oriented.

 ### Pros